 Our Spanish language program is taught by an elementary world language teacher.
 The Spanish language and culture are shared with our students.
-The program is designed as an overview to develop awareness and interest in world languages and Spanish-speaking cultures outside of the United States.
+The program is designed as an overview to develop awareness and interest in Spanish-speaking cultures outside of the United States.